 - The Cleaves of North & West Dartmoor

-Day Two: Our first early morning session will be highly anticipated, as we head off in search of the moor’s rarest breeding bird, the Ring Ouzel.
+Day One: Our first early morning session will be highly anticipated, as we head off in search of the moor’s rarest breeding bird, the Ring Ouzel.
 Declining both nationally and here on Dartmoor, the number of pairs is now down to single figures with just six pairs recorded as successfully breeding across the whole of Dartmoor in 2018.
 We will focus our efforts around one of its last strongholds, waiting patiently in hope of a glimpse of this stunning thrush as well as keeping our eye out for any Wheatear, Tree Pipit or Peregrine who frequent these areas too.
-The second part of the morning will be spent exploring the steep cut valley-sides of the River Dart.
+The second part of the day will be spent exploring the steep cut valley-sides of the River Dart.
 Comprised of ancient oak woodland and acidic moorland, these valleys are home to Grey Wagtails, Dippers, Kingfisher and Otter as well as Golden-ringed Dragonflies and dancing Beautiful Demoiselles.
 It’s also home to an array of butterflies including Pearl-bordered and Small Pearl-bordered Fritillaries as well as the UK’s most rapidly declining butterfly, the High Brown Fritillary (late May onwards).
 Our time will be spent exploring both the top and bottom of the valley giving us the best chance to encounter as many species as possible.

 Evening Sessions: Several evening excursions are available including excursions for Nightjar, mammal spotlighting, Horseshoe Bat emergence or for roding Snipe.
 Availability of each is dependent on weather and time of year as we move through Spring.
 These are optional activities included within the tour and can be discussed during or after booking.